 1. Score the skin of the breasts with a sharp knife in a diamond pattern.

-2. Heat a large iron or non-stick skillet over medium high heat.
+2. Place a large iron or non-stick skillet over medium low heat.
 Place breasts in skillet, skin side down.
-Cook for approximately five to seven minutes or until skin is browned and fat is rendered.
+Cook for approximately 8 to 10 minutes or fat is rendered.

-3. Reduce heat and turn breasts.
-Continue cooking until internal temperature on an instant read thermometer reaches 130 degrees for medium rare.
+3. Increase heat to medium high heat and turn breasts meat side down.
+Continue cooking for about 5 minutes.
+Turn skin side down again for 1 to 2 minutes or until internal temperature reaches 130 degrees for medium rare.
 If you prefer the breasts be medium, continue cooking until internal temperature reaches 140 to 145 degrees.
+Cooking time can vary according to thickness of breasts.

 4. Let duck rest for five to ten minutes.
 Slice and serve over a pool of cherry port reduction.